matthias-reis/carda-gatsby/content/articles/2021/07/cementation-anxiety-liminal-instability.md

 language: en
 languageLink: /2021/07/cementation-anxiety-liminal-instability
 ---
-**In Cementation Anxiety's Bandcamp profile, you will find the words "The patterns merely mutate".
-Even if I think that's a shy and modest description of the project's impressive soundscapes, it describes this particular kind of music quite good.**
+**On Cementation Anxiety's Bandcamp profile, you will find the words "The patterns merely mutate".
+Even if I think that's a shy and modest description of the project's impressive soundscapes, it describes this particular kind of music quite perfect.**

 When Cementation Anxiety Found Kyle contacted me about the new EP "Limitation Instability", I was curious about what would await me.
 Of course, I had to listen to it right away, and after listening to it a few times, I have to say: I'm pretty flashed!